cleolotta/fair-and-private-lm/README.md

 # Fair and private language models

-This repository contains the code for my master thesis entitled "Trade-Offs Between Privacy and Fairness in Language Models", written at the Technical University of Darmstadt.
+This repository contains the code for our article accepted for publication at the Findings of the 61th Annual Meeting of the Association for Computational Linguistics (Findings of ACL 2023): [Trade-Offs Between Privacy and Fairness in Language Models](https://arxiv.org/pdf/2305.14936.pdf).

-The aim of the work was to investigate the influence of debiasing on leakage and the influence of differential privacy on gender bias in GPT-2.
+> **Abstract**:
-The repository is divided as follows:
+>Protecting privacy in contemporary NLP models is gaining in importance.
+So does the need to mitigate social biases of such models.
+But can we have both at the same time?
+Existing research suggests that privacy preservation comes at the price of worsening biases in classification tasks.
+In this paper, we explore the extent to which this tradeoff really holds when we incorporate both privacy preservation and debiasing techniques into training text generation models.
+How does improving the model along one dimension affect the other dimension as well as the utility of the model?
+We conduct an extensive set of experiments that include bias detection, privacy attacks, language modeling, and performance on downstream tasks.

 ### bias-evaluation
 This folder contains the code to evaluate the models for a gender bias.
 The frameworks are SEAT (May et al., 2019), StereoSet (Nadeem et al.,) and BEC-Pro (Bartl et al., 2020).